solana-foundation/developer-content/content/courses/state-compression/generalized-state-compression.md

 });
 ```

-Next, let's create the `Add Max Size Note` test.
+Next, let's create the `adds max size note to the Merkle tree` test.
 This test will be similar to
 the previous one, but it will:

 1. **Call `append_note`**: Use the `append_note` instruction with the second